joerdav/xc/doc/content/task-syntax/task-list.md

 ---
-title: "Tasks Section"
+title: "Task List"
 description:
-linkTitle: "Tasks Section"
+linkTitle: "Task List"
 menu: { main: { parent: 'task-syntax', weight: 1 } }
 ---

+## Task List

+The task list is the section of markdown that contains xc tasks.

-## Tasks Section
+## Syntax

 An xc compatible markdown file needs to define a heading of any level called `Tasks`.